assumptus/bon-in-a-box-pipelines/scripts/Pops_from_DispDist/README.md

 Population Polygons Using Dispersal Thresholds from Distance Maps
 ================

-This `box script` estimates discrete population polygons using dispersal thresholds based on distance maps generated from species occurrence points within a predefined grid map, such as a study area or species distribution model.
+This `box` estimates discrete population polygons using dispersal thresholds based on distance maps generated from species occurrence points within a predefined grid map, such as a study area or species distribution model.
 It calculates a distance map from the occurrence